KateSebeny/katesebeny.github.io/_posts/2015-4-1-The-Last-Best-Thing-Pre-Launch-Party.md

 {: .center}
 [![The Last Best Thing Prologue](https://raw.githubusercontent.com/KateSebeny/katesebeny.github.io/master/images/TheLastBestThing/pdf-icon.png "Download The Last Best Thing Prologue")](https://raw.githubusercontent.com/KateSebeny/katesebeny.github.io/master/files/TheLastBestThing/The%20Last%20Best%20Thing%20-%20Prologue.pdf)

-While you're here, please register to receive 20% off of the book's purchase price, redeemable through Kellan Publication upon purchase of the book.
+While you're here, please register to receive 20% off of the book's price when you checkout through Kellan Publication after April 11th.
 Registration will also allow you to take part in the celebration of my upcoming book debut by making you automatically eligible to win prizes of signed print copies, e-books and other book-related merchandise.

 **TODO: REGISTRATION FORM HERE...**